Computer Setup

 Install Slack

 Slack is our main communication tool at Turing.
+You will receive an invitation to join the Turing Workspace 2 weeks before your Mod 0 start date.
 If you are not familiar with it, it may seem overwhelming at first.
 There are a lot of tips and tricks you’ll pick up along the way.

 Action Steps: